-You can easily cross-post your content with Buffer.
+You can easily cross-post your content with a social media management tool like Buffer.

-A quick note – cross-posted content doesn’t need to be scheduled at the exact same time across platforms.
-It’s best to research the ideal posting times for each social channel and schedule content accordingly.
+A quick note for your social media scheduling – cross-posted content doesn’t need to be scheduled at the exact same time across platforms.
+It’s best to research the ideal posting times for each social channel and schedule posts accordingly.
 You can also use our analytics tool, which recommends the most opportune times to share posts for your brand.